Emotional Investing Control

 What changes when you control emotional investing

-• decisions become consistent and repeatable
+• decisions become more consistent and repeatable

 • market noise loses influence